 - Use new instruments and drapes, and change surgical gloves prior to handling the implant.

 - Minimise repositioning and replacement of the implant.

 - Avoid using a drainage tube, which can be a potential site of entry for bacteria.

 - Use antibiotic prophylaxis to cover subsequent procedures that breach skin or mucosa.

 The main method of investigation is ultrasound evaluation to confirm the presence and extent of an effusion, determine if there is presence of a mass, and evaluate regional lymph node basins for lymphadenopathy.
 Fine needle aspiration (+/- or core biopsy) of an effusion (mass) is performed and the aspirate (tissue) is sent for cytology (histology) and flow cytometry +/- molecular studies for confirmation of the diagnosis of BIA-ALCL.
-Positron emission tomography/computed tomography (PET/CT) scans and magnetic resonance imaging (MRI) are reserved for confirmed cases; there is a medical benefit schedule (MBS) item that relates to MRI for patients diagnosed with BIA-ALCL (item 63547 There does not appear to be a role for mammography.
+Positron emission tomography/computed tomography (PET/CT) scans and magnetic resonance imaging (MRI) are reserved for confirmed case, there is a Medicare Benefit Schedule (MBS) item for MRI for investigation of patients diagnosed with BIA-ALCL (MBS item 63547).

 The management of this condition is multidisciplinary.
 All patients require a referral to a surgeon experienced with breast implants and the involvement of a haematologist who specialises in lymphoma for initial and ongoing investigations and management.

 Curative treatment for most women is removal of the implant and oncological capsulectomy, which includes complete resection of any mass associated with the capsule.
 Contralateral breast implants should be removed with complete capsulectomy because several bilateral cases have been detected incidentally.
 Both the capsule and fluid should be sent for pathology.